marinehadd/aws-cloudops-networking/content/Day 3 - AWS Advanced Networking/LAB.md

         * Leave the rest as default and go to the next page
     + Leave Storage as default and go to the next page
     + In Tags, create a tag with *Key* : Name and *Value* : PrivateEC2-2"
-    + In the security group part add one port for ssh and another for ping.
-The security group from our second VPC should allow instances in th private subnet of VPC 1 to ssh and ping from it.
+    + In the security group part add one port for ssh and another for ping, as below:
+     **The security group of our second VPC should allow instances in the private subnet of VPC 1 to ssh and ping from it.**
-    + Change source in the SSH type of the connection to *10.100.1.0/24* and add another route for *ALL ICMP IPv4*, set the source to *10.100.1.0/24*.
+    - Change source in the SSH rule to *10.100.1.0/24* and add another route for *ALL ICMP IPv4*, set the source to *10.100.1.0/24*.
-    + In the Review and Launch page, click *Launch* and select your KP that you created and stored locally during the Linux course
+    + In the Review and Launch page, click *Launch* and select the same KP as for previous instances

 **Create a peering connection:**

-- Open the Amazon VPC console at https://console.aws.amazon.com/vpc/.
+- In the VPC Services tab:
  + In the navigation pane, choose Peering Connections, Create Peering Connection.
  + Configure the following information, and choose Create Peering Connection when you are done:
  + Peering connection name tag: You can optionally name your VPC peering connection.
- + VPC (Requester): Select the VPC in your account with which you want to create the VPC peering connection -> *10.100.0.0/16*
+ + VPC (Requester): Select the VPC in your account with which you want to create the VPC peering connection -> *10.100.0.0/16* (VPC-1)
- + Under Select another VPC to peer with: Ensure My account is selected, and select another of your VPCs -> *10.200.0.0/16*
+ + Under Select another VPC to peer with: Ensure My account is selected, and select another of your VPCs -> *10.200.0.0/16* (VPC-2)
  + In the confirmation dialog box, choose OK.
  + Select the VPC peering connection that you've created, and choose Actions, Accept Request.
  + In the confirmation dialog, choose Yes, Accept.
-A second confirmation dialog displays; choose Modify my route tables now to go directly to the route tables page, or choose Close to do this later.
+A second confirmation dialog displays; choose Modify my route tables now to go directly to the route tables page, or choose Close and go to Route Tables.

 Note
 If you cannot see the pending VPC peering connection, check the region.
 An inter-region peering request must be accepted in the region of the accepter VPC.
 In the confirmation dialog box, choose Yes, Accept.
-A second confirmation dialog displays; choose Modify my route tables now to go directly to the route tables page, or choose Close to do this later.
+A second confirmation dialog displays; choose Modify my route tables now to go directly to the route tables page, or choose Close and go to Route Tables.

 Now we have to update the route tables to express the peering connection.